Skip to content

 While training models in low precision (Float16 or BFloat16) usually differs from training in full precision (Float32) or mixed precision, optimi optimizers nearly reach or match the performance of mixed precision when training in BFloat16 by using Kahan summation1.

-Training in low precision reduces memory usage and increases training speed relative to mixed precision training.
+Training in low precision reduces non-activation memory usage up to ~46 percent and increases training speed up to ~30 percent relative to mixed precision training.

 Using Kahan summation for accurate BFloat16 training is as simple as replacing a PyTorch optimizer with its optimi equivalent and casting the model to BFloat16 instead of using mixed precision.